Indigenous Art Centre

 All images of the artists' artworks in the Indigenous Art Collection are protected by Canadian Copyright Law and require the artist's written permission for reproduction and exhibition.
 Canadian Artists' Representation fees are paid to artists for reproduction and exhibition rights.

-CIRNAC's Indigenous Art Centre continuously strives to expand the Indigenous Art Collection to further preserve and promote Indigenous art in Canada.
-It manages an active, bi-annual acquisition program including nation-wide calls for submissions.
-Indigenous artists are encouraged to submit works for selection.
-During each call, hundreds of works are reviewed by a peer-juried selection committee comprised of members of the Indigenous arts community.
+The Indigenous Art Centre at CIRNAC continuously strives to expand the Indigenous Art Collection to further preserve and promote Indigenous art in Canada.
+As part of this process, the Art Centre manages an active, bi-annual national acquisition program.
+Indigenous artists are encouraged to submit their works for consideration.
+During each nation-wide call for submissions, hundreds of works are reviewed by an Indigenous-led peer-jury comprised of members of the Indigenous arts community.
 Upon review, specific pieces are selected and purchased by CIRNAC for the collection.

 Learn more about the results of previous art acquisitions programs, including a complete list of jury members and descriptions of all acquired pieces: